ChandlerU11/ChandlerU11.github.io/content/posts/review_scrape.md

 review_df.to_csv("Zappos_Croc_Reviews_Total.csv")
 ```

 Soon after extracting from the webpages, I found that Zappos does not publish reviews after the 400th page :(.
 We got a decent amount of data, however!
-We ended up with over 11,500 distinct reviews for Crocs - definitely enough to get somewhere with fine-tuning.
-Here is some example output from the final dataset.
+We ended up with over 11,500 distinct reviews for Crocs.